 Group coverage is in force for the duration of your employment, as long as the premiums are paid.
 Sometimes you will have the option to convert the policy to an individual one, if you leave the company or group.

 We help employers and groups put together benefits such as group life insurance for their members.
 We also help members convert or find new coverage, once they leave the group.
-It’s important to have professional help when deciding what to offer your members.
-Our experts are well versed on the choices and have access to some of the most desirable plans in the country.
+It’s important to have help when deciding what to offer your members and have access to some of the desirable plans in the country.

 Contact us for a simple consultation about group benefits.
 We’re sure you’ll enjoy how simple we can make the process.

 Let us show you what we can do for you today!